Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Concircular tensors in

 If $L$ is irreducible, then the distributions orthogonal to its eigenspaces are integrable and define a separable web \cite{Rajaratnam2014a}.
 In this case, the eigenfunctions of $L$ themselves give separable coordinates adapted to this web.
-If $L$ is reducible, then there are often multiple separable webs adapted to its eigenspaces; for this case we will need the notion of a warped product to determine all the separable coordinates associated with $L$.
+If $L$ is reducible, then there are often multiple separable webs adapted to its eigenspaces; for this case we will need a warped product decomposition of $M$ to determine all the separable coordinates associated with $L$.
 This will be the subject of the next section.

-Thus, any OCT induces at least one separable web.
+Therefore, any orthogonal CT induces at least one separable web.
 It is a remarkable fact that in spaces of constant curvature, {\em all} such separable webs arise in this fashion; see \cite{Rajaratnam2014b,Rajaratnam2014a} for a proof of this theorem.
-However, it is clear that distinct OCTs may give rise to separable webs which are related by an isometry.
-Therefore, to classify separable webs modulo isometry, we must classify OCTs modulo an appropriate equivalence relation:
+However, it is clear that distinct orthogonal CTs may give rise to separable webs which are related by an isometry.
+So, to classify separable webs modulo isometry, we must classify orthogonal CTs modulo an appropriate equivalence relation.
+More precisely, let~$L$ and~$L'$ be two concircular tensors on a pseudo-Riemannian manifold $(M,g)$.
+We say that~$L$ and~$L'$ are {\em geometrically equivalent} if there exists $a \in \mathbb{R} \setminus \{0 \}$, $b \in \mathbb{R}$, and an isometry $\Lambda \in I(M)$ such that $L' = a \big(\Lambda^{-1}\big)^{\ast} L + bg$.
+The reason for studying the equivalence classes of CTs under this relation lies in the following result: if $L$ and $L'$ are orthogonal CTs on a connected mani\-fold~$M$, with at least one being non-constant, then their associated separable webs are related by an isometry if and only if they are geometrically equivalent~\cite{Rajaratnam2014a}.